The setting up of a Life Interest Trust in a Will can be a useful way of protecting assets.

 Tenancy In Common

 The joint tenancy has to be severed so that a “tenancy in common” is created.
-This then means that on the first death instead of the property automatically transferring to the survivor (as it would on a joint tenancy), the property instead falls into the deceased’s estate and is disposed of in accordance with the terms of the deceased’s will.
+This then means that on the first death instead of the property automatically transferring to the survivor (as it would on a joint tenancy), the property instead falls into the deceased’s estate and is disposed of in accordance with the terms of the deceased’s Will.

-In essence Life Interest Trusts are very useful ways of protecting half of your property.
+In essence, Life Interest Trusts are very useful ways of protecting half of your property.
 You make sure you and your spouse own your property as tenants in common.
-You and your spouse then should make wills with a Life Interest Trust including leaving your each half share not to each other but to your children.
+You and your spouse then should make wills with a Life Interest Trust including leaving each half share not to each other but to your children.

-Whoever dies first their half share is held on trust for the survivor to have the right to continue to live in the property rent free and then on the survivors death the first deceased’s half share passes to the children.
-This way whatever happens after the first death (even if the survivor gets remarried or goes into residential care) then you can be sure that the first deceased spouses half share of the property is protected and definitely eventually passes to the children.
+Whoever dies first their half share is held on trust for the survivor to have the right to continue to live in the property rent-free and then on the survivor’s death, the first deceased’s half share passes to the children.
+This way whatever happens after the first death (even if the survivor gets remarried or goes into residential care) then you can be sure that the first deceased spouse’s half share of the property is protected and definitely eventually passes to the children.